Harlem Line: Branches

 The Harlem Line currently has no operational branches.
 Under New York Central ownership, it previously operated a 7.22 mi branch to Lake Mahopac to a connection with the Putnam Division.
-This line was originally a subsidiary known as the New York and Mahopac Railroad (1871-1880), and had one station between the two lines in Lincolndale.
+This line was originally a subsidiary known as the New York and Mahopac Railroad (1871–1880), and had one station between the two lines in Lincolndale.
 The line opened on June 17, 1872, and it extended to Golden's Bridge.
 It cost $266,000 to build it.
 After the discontinuance of passenger service on the Putnam Division in 1958, the Central operated a shuttle service known as "around the horn" which continued on Putnam Division trackage north of Lake Mahopac to Mahopac, Carmel, and Brewster where it reconnected with the Harlem Division main line.
 This service lasted until 1959.
 The only active remnant of this branch is a wye north of Brewster station known as Putnam Junction.
-There are some remains of the right-of-way of the branch, including a bridge just west of the Golden's Bridge station, which is listed on the National Register of Historic Places.
+There are some remains of the right-of-way of the branch, including Bridge L-158, a Whipple truss just west of the Golden's Bridge station, which is listed on the National Register of Historic Places.

 North of Brewster is a connection with Metro-North's Beacon Line, which was purchased by Metro-North in 1995 for preservation for future use.
 There are currently no plans for branch service on this line, which runs north and west to Hopewell Junction, and then south and west to Beacon.
-It also runs east to Danbury, but a reverse move would be required.
+It also runs east to Danbury, Connecticut, but a reverse move would be required.
 In October 2000, Metro-North undertook a study to determine whether it was feasible to restore passenger service to the line between Hopewell Junction and Brewster.
 Service, if operated, during peak hours, would have run directly to Grand Central, while they would have run as a shuttle during other times, ending at Southeast.
 The introduction of the line would have reduced ridership on the Wassaic Branch by 20%.
 Two shuttles would have run exclusively on the Beacon Line, while three Upper Harlem Line trains would have been extended from Southeast to Hopewell Junction.
 The study determined that at the time it did not make sense to restore service on the line.
 On February 26, 2021, Metro-North announced it would file with the Surface Transportation Board to deactivate the Beacon Line, rendering it abandoned.